For goodness' sake, quit Facebook already. Here's how

 Step 2: Disconnect those apps (like Spotify)

-Problem is, those logins inadvertently burrowed yourself deeper into Facebook's grasp.
+Problem is, those logins inadvertently burrowed you deeper into Facebook's grasp.
 It's reversible, but it'll require some time to undo.
 Here's how:

 - Make a list of all the apps you log into using Facebook.
 One way to figure this out is to go to Facebook (desktop) > Settings > Apps.
 Scroll through this list and make note of the apps and websites you still use.